Sewer Fees - Public Works

 Sewer Connection Permits are issued for construction of sewer connections from private property to sewer main lines (BMC Title 8, Chapter 1, Article 3).

-The current application fee is $72.75 for sewer tap (saddle) connection plus any applicable excavation permit costs.
+Visit Financial Services for the current application fee ifor sewer tap (saddle) connection plus any applicable excavation permit costs.

 For repair of lateral or regular "Y" connection in the public right-of-way or within a public utility easement, see excavation permit costs.

 The Sewer Service Charge (SSC) is a monthly fee for services charged to all users of the sewer system (BMC Title 8, Chapter 1, Section 703).
 The SSC is structured so that each user is placed in one of six categories based on the type of building occupancy and the amount of wastewater generated.
 The SSC for each category is set forth in the City of Burbank’s Fee Resolution as amended annually by the City Council (BMC Title 8, Chapter 1, Section 704).